Nicole Gosling: Professional

+During the league's expansion to 12 teams ahead of the 2026–27 season, she was left unprotected by the Victoire and signed a three-year contract with PWHL Hamilton on June 6, 2026.

 International play

 On December 10, 2018, Gosling was selected to represent Canada at the 2019 IIHF World Women's U18 Championship.
 During the tournament she recorded one assist in five games and won a gold medal.
 She again represented Canada at the 2020 IIHF World Women's U18 Championship where she recorded one goal in five games and won a silver medal.

 On March 7, 2024, she was selected to represent senior national at the 2024 IIHF Women's World Championship.
 She made her senior national team debut and was scoreless in seven games and won a gold medal.

 Personal life

 Gosling was born to Peter and Wendy Gosling, and has a brother, Braydon and a sister, Gabby.
 Her cousins, Katelyn Gosling and Julia Gosling, are both professional ice hockey players.